microsoft/react-native-windows-samples/docs/native-modules-csharp-codegen.md

 +    <ReactNativeCodeGenEnabled>true</ReactNativeCodeGenEnabled>
    </PropertyGourp>
 ```
-Next you will have to add the reflection based generation.
-Open `ReactPackageProvider.cs` and make the folowing changes:
+Next you will have to add the reflection-based generation.
+Open `ReactPackageProvider.cs` and make the following changes:

 1. Add a using statment at the top fo the file
    ```diff